Brazil travel advice

 At night and in large cities, drivers commonly treat red lights as stop signs to protect against hold-ups at intersections.

-If you choose to drive:
+If you choose to drive in Brazil:

 • if you are in a traffic accident, call the police immediately